 BCF President and CEO Tom Wilcox welcomed CyberPoint's charitable fund, saying, "It is wonderful to see a Baltimore business that not only makes giving back to community a daily organizational value, but also is willing to make a significant financial commitment to the future of Baltimore."

 We're a cyber security company—we protect what's invaluable.
 We work to create a future where individuals and organizations from across the globe can operate safely and securely in cyberspace and benefit from the technological innovations that increasingly connect our world.
-Headquartered in Baltimore, and with offices in Columbia, Maryland, CyberPoint's rapidly growing team supports customers worldwide.
+Headquartered in Baltimore, Maryland, CyberPoint's rapidly growing team supports customers worldwide.
 We care deeply about delivering excellence and creating a work environment that attracts top talent as well as good human beings.
 We're also committed to giving back and making a civic impact in the communities in which we live and work.
 Learn more at cyberpoint.com.